one-d-plate/one-node-pdf/README.md

 ### PDF Render From HTML Service
-Allow you to make pdf file from html.
+Allow you to make pdf file from html